 - Possess current BLS, ACLS, and PALS certification.

-- Possess current, unrestricted Florida RN licensure.
+- Possess current, unencumbered Florida RN licensure.